Why would one build a railway in the middle of a motorway? It's cheaper!

 A little while ago in Canada Montreal's newest metro on the block: REM automated light rail system along the freeway.

-I increased my budget with my own animated GIF |
+| I increased my budget with my own animated GIF |

 It's not uncommon in America too, usually in cases the freeway came after the railway.

-Or see Roosevelt Boulevard, it already a median built into it in preparation for a subway that is 20-years in bickering over finances.
+Or see Roosevelt Boulevard, it already has a median built into it in preparation for a subway that is 20-years in bickering over finances.

 If it's not obvious, America had the most railway track in any country in the 19th-20th centuries, well, I didn't try as it's not the main topic but alas, some things confined to the past.